shieldfy-archive/nodejs-agent/README.md

     action: "block"
     interval : 10000
 });

-// add the next line if you using express framework after require express, please include shieldfy middleware as following for more protaction and performance. app.use(shieldfy.expressMiddleware());
+//If you are using expressJs include our middleware before yours app.use(shieldfy.expressMiddleware());
 ```
 - interval => the number of mille seconds which SDK should check our API every this interval of time for new vulenrable package.